Politicians who appeared on OKLETSGO podcast say remarks on women were wrong, some sponsors concerned

 "Each episode of content was reviewed by HPB before it was released publicly."

-HPB said remarks made on the podcast over the first two weeks of June came after its engagement ended.
-It did not say what these remarks were.
+HPB said the controversial remarks made on the podcast happened over the first two weeks of June, after its engagement ended.

 "In HPB’s public education efforts, the intent is to convey messages that positively encourage healthy living," it added.